Assets test

 What is the assets test?

-To work out your correct rate of income support pension, we need to know the value of your assets which are counted under the test.
-Generally, the value used is the current net market value, or the amount which you could reasonably expect to get for the asset if offered for sale on the open market, less any debts owed on the asset.
-Debts on the asset will include mortgages or secured overdrafts.
+To work out your correct rate of income support pension, we need to know the value of your assessable assets.
+Generally, the value used is the current net market value, or the amount which you could reasonably expect to get when selling on the open market, minus any debts owed on the asset.
+Debts on the asset can include mortgages or secured overdrafts.

-For a couple, the value of the assets is split between each member of the couple and the rate of reduction is the same for each member of the couple.
+For a couple, the value of the assets is split between each member of the couple and the rate of reduction is the same for both members.
+Examples of how this is calculated are in the sections below.

 Back to top